Feudal and Dark Ages in BHGS Challenge 2015

 On the right it was still nip and tuck (in a sort of "my troops were being nipped in the bud and tucked up good and proper like) as both armies traded shots at long range and the two sets of Medium foot knocked big lumps out of each other on the edge of the terrain.
 This command was still performing 4 separate jobs with 5 types of troops - and finding this a little challenging to say the least

 As the Vikings continued their advance, the Samurai nobles returned, their horses refreshed and well fed and their bows nicely rosined up.
 The hail of arrows that was unleashed was starting to scatter green markers (1-step cohesion losses) across the table like cherry tree blossom, but more green and plasticy, making the Japanese forces quite at home.
 The Vikings were considering what to do.
-The battlefield was by now as smelly as Arshram the Turophobic's Danish huge helmet!
+By now many men had fallen under the baleful influence of Eric the Priapic's twin-headed bacon slicer!

 L'Art de la Guerre hint - your army breaks when it has as many losses as it started with bases - each lost unit counts as 2, each cohesion-damaged unit counts as one.
 A shooting hit on every single unit will therefore technically break your army… remember what I said earlier about rallying or just pressing on into combat..?